 - You can use a Postgres database instead but this causes a (very) slight performance hit on page loads

-That said, Heroku is a great platform for trying Publ out; as of December 2019, there is a backup instance of this website hosted on it using the free tier, including a persistent database.
+That said, Heroku is a great platform for running a smaller Publ site.
 Additionally, on the higher tiers you get some nice features like automatic load-balancing and staged deployments.
 Which is probably overkill for the sites you’re running Publ for, but it’s still nice to have.

 This also assumes you are using a git repository to manage your website files.

 The easiest way to configure Heroku is using